yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 * Commands supporting version values associated with single signature address functionality for desired coin types will use the **version_p2pkh** column.
 * Commands supporting version values associated with multi-signature address functionality for desired coin types will use the **version_p2sh** column.

-It is anticipated this libbitcoin approach should be able to synthesize elliptic curve (EC) private keys, EC public keys, and addresses for 100+ altcoins.
-Certainly there will be BIP/SLIP 44 registered coin types where it will not be readily apparent or appropriate to apply existing bx commands to arrive at associated WIF keys and/or addresses, e.g., use of hashing algorithms other that ripemd160, sha256, and sha512 such as Keccak sha3.
+It is anticipated this libbitcoin approach should be useful to synthesize elliptic curve (EC) private keys, EC public keys, and addresses for 100+ altcoins.
+Certainly, there will be BIP/SLIP 44 registered coin types where it will not be readily apparent or appropriate to apply existing bx commands to arrive at associated WIF keys and/or addresses, e.g., use of hashing algorithms other that ripemd160, sha256, and sha512 such as Keccak sha3.
 Additionally, there will be altcoins that are not BIP/SLIP 44 registered that will have associated version_WIF and version_p2pkh values enabling bx to easily create private EC keys and associated addresses.
-Such unregistered coin types will be included in the table above, but each have a "coin type" not registered (NR) annotation.
-If the libbitcoin framework is adopted by developers, it will naturally enable extended BIP 38 support for those altcoins listed in the table above with significantly less overloading the "6P" encrypted EC private key prefix reserved for Bitcoin.
+Such unregistered coin types will be included in the table above, but each have a "coin type" annotation of "not registered" (NR).
+If client-side libbitcoin framework is adopted by developers, it will naturally enable extended BIP 38 support for those altcoins listed in the table above with significantly less overloading the "6P" encrypted EC private key prefix reserved for Bitcoin.

-Finally, as a countermeasure to protect the Bitcoin cryptocurrency child prodigy as it grows through pubescence, and to provide a foundation to jump start the establishment of numerous multi-coin wallet implementations, emphasis will first be applied towards populating the table above for coins that are BIP/SLIP 44 registered.
-It is anticipated once Bitcoin protocols(s) maturation/growth phase is completed, there will be a strong delineation between payment and settlement network processing layers that will implicitly support different levels of trust - with the settlement layer providing a greater amount of uncensored trust, and one or more scalable payment layers.
+Finally, as a countermeasure to protect the Bitcoin cryptocurrency child prodigy as it grows through its pubescence phase, and to provide a foundation to jump start the establishment of numerous multi-coin wallet implementations, emphasis will first be applied towards populating the table above for coins that are BIP/SLIP 44 registered.
+It is anticipated once Bitcoin protocols(s) maturation/growth phase is completed, there will be a strong delineation between payment and settlement network processing layers that will implicitly support different levels of trust - with a blockchain settlement layer providing a greater amount of uncensored trust, and one or more payment mechanisms supporting greater scalability.

-*It might be a bit much to digest at this point, but there are three additional columns technically required which are: testnet version_WIF, testnet version_p2pkh, and testnet version_p2sh.
+*It might be a bit much to digest at this point, but there are technically three additional columns required which are: testnet version_WIF, testnet version_p2pkh, and testnet version_p2sh.
 (Albeit, having a testnet for a Testnet might seem redundant...)
-Further investigations are being performed to determine if additional table columns are required to adequately support stealth addresses or if existing columns should be reused.*
+Further investigations are to determine if additional table columns are required to adequately support stealth addresses or if existing columns should be reused.*

 ### [bx - Wallet Commands](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Wallet-Commands)